 Jack the Ripper is a pseudonym given to a serial killer who lurked in the impoverished districts of London's east end in the autumn of 1888.
 The nickname was derived from a letter written at the time of the killings by someone who claimed to be the murderer.
 Although there have been many suspects in the case and theories discussed, the actual identity of the killer and the motives behind the grisly crimes are unknown even to this day.

-Jack the Ripper, or “Leather Apron” as he was sometimes referred to, was bent on making a name for himself by leaving his grisly handiwork in plain sight.
-All of his victims were killed where they were found, and often horribly mutilated.
+Jack the Ripper, or “Leather Apron” as he was sometimes referred, was bent on making a name for himself by leaving his grisly handiwork in plain sight.
+All of his victims were killed where they were found – most all of them horribly mutilated to varying degrees.
 The nature of the crimes, and the Ripper's ability to escape the scene undetected, made for quite the Victorian era media frenzy.
 The Ripper had successfully cast a veil of terror over an entire city and achieved worldwide infamy by word of his devilish deeds.

 Thousands of people were interviewed, hundreds were investigated and eighty people detained, during and after the time of the murders.
 The trail of the Ripper had been closely followed by multiple police forces, including Scotland Yard, as well as a citizen formed vigilante committee.
 Among the highly suspect were: butchers, slaughterers, surgeons and physicians; this being due to their knowledge of anatomy.
-In the end, everyone interviewed provided a sufficient alibis, thus no one was ever officially accused or convicted.
+In the end, everyone interviewed provided sufficient alibis, which is why no one was ever officially accused or convicted.

 Much of the evidence in the case of Jack the Ripper was lost over the years, along with many of the facts pertaining to the murders being more based upon opinion than anything else.
 The legend of Jack the Ripper is therefore a combination of historical evidence, documented research and folklore.
 It is because of this, that the story of the Ripper has become something much more than an unsolved series of crimes.
-Over the years, Jack the Ripper has become an almost supernatural figure, and perhaps the most romanticized killer of all time.
+Over the years, Jack the Ripper has become an almost supernatural figure, and perhaps the most mystifying and enigmatic criminal of all time.